-ForeFlight allows you to import your own collection of user waypoints into the app.
+ForeFlight allows you to import your own collection of user waypoints into the app in one of three ways: importing from AirDrop, importing from email, and importing using iTunes.
 This works on both iPad and iPhone.
+Currently, .csv user waypoint files can only be imported via iTunes.
 Note: if you import a waypoint with the same name as an existing waypoint, it will be used to overwrite the existing waypoint.

 Two file formats are supported: CSV and KML.
 CSV is a simple comma-separated format which can exported from Excel or Google Sheets, or can be created by hand.
 KML is an XML-based format that can be easily created from programs like Google Earth.

 - Be at least 3 characters long including at least one letter.

 - Be ALL CAPS.

 For example: THE_CABIN is OK, while The Cabin is NOT OK because it includes lower-case and a space.

 Additionally, only the first 30-40 characters of the description will be visible, so keeping them short is a good idea.

 Lat/lon values should be in simple numeric decimal-degree format (ie: 34.7 or -81.457, where "negative" Longitude indicates W).
 No other Lat/Lon formats are supported for bulk importing.

 The CSV file must be organized as follows: